thewebfellas/protomultiselect/README.md

    - case sensitive/insensitive matching
  - regexSearch: true
    - specifies whether to search using a regular expression or simple text search (faster)
+ - onAdd: function( input ){}
+   - callback that is called when a new element is added to input.
+Argument is an object containing caption  and value members.
+If it's a newvalue, caption will be nil.
+ - onRemove: function( value ){}
+   - callback that is called when a element is removed from the input.
+Argument is the value of the element.

 ## Changelog